shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Let’s go gather our friends.”

 Suddenly, a dragonborn appeared from a side room.
 “Are you planning what I think you’re planning?
-You better get back in line before Grar finds out!”
+You better get back in line before Gra finds out!”

 The five kobolds cowered behind the stone seats around the campfire.